jake-good/Statify/README.md

 # Statify
 A React app using the Spotify API to get a users top artists.
 Log in with your Spotify account and view your top artists over various time ranges.
+Hosted live via github pages: https://jake-good.github.io/Statify/

 Features
 - Responsive React UI